 Proud member of ADGA PLUS

 We maintain a CAE and Johnes NEGATIVE herd.
-Please see the Biosecurity page for updated test results.
 We test yearly in the fall.
 Foundation and incoming stock are tested multiple times for CL (before/after isolation period) and the herd is abscess free.
-For our biosecurity information, please see the "Biosecurity" page!
+For more information about our biosecurity protocols and past test results, please see the Biosecurity page!

-December 2013 - I have graduated from Michigan State University with my B.S. in Animal Science.
-I am now working towards my DVM at Michigan State University, class of 2018.
-Because vet school is extremely rigorous, we have downsized our farm prior to my start in 2014.
+November 2016 - I have graduated from Michigan State University with my B.S. in Animal Science in December 2014.
+I am currently a 3rd year Veterinary Medicine student, Class of 2018.
+Because vet school is extremely rigorous, we have downsized our farm prior to my start in 2014, selling off the boer herd and maintaining a very small herd of Alpines as well as a very select few pet goats.
 We are still raising Alpine dairy goats, meat and egg chickens, and doing produce market farming.

 On this website you will find information on how I personally raise/keep my goats and other livestock.
 This may include vet care procedures done at home.
 While I may tell how/why I am doing something, this does NOT mean that you should diagnose the problem at your own home yourself, then try to go about treating it.
 Please consult a livestock vet familiar with goats or another large goat breeder for help in treating your goats before you attempt treatment.
 It is easy for you to mis-diagnose the problem and give the wrong medications.
 This information has been compiled as general reference only.
 I am not a veterinarian, and this information is not intended to replace professional advice.
 I disclaim all liability in connection with the use of this information and offer no guarantees of its effectiveness.
 This is regardless of wether or not this disclaimer was read.
 I personally always consult my vet and my animal forum (www.homesteadingtoday.com) about treatment/problems before I treat anything.
 I HIGHLY suggest you do the same.